 It is each student’s responsibility to ensure that any course and/or examination participation and any assignments and/or examination requirements are maintained and submitted on time.
 There will be no leniency or considerations given to students who choose a double course workload.
 Exemptions to these requirements may be made only by the MBA Program Director.

 Students will be permitted to register for one elective or Phase Two core course following the successful completion of the six Phase One core courses.
 Only one such course registration will be permitted before successful completion of the Phase One comprehensive examination.
-If the examination is not successfully completed, the student will be permitted to complete the course or elective in which he/she is currently registered; however, the student will then be required to defer his/her program of study until successful completion of the examination occurs.
+If the examination is not successfully completed, the student will be permitted to complete the course or elective in which they are currently registered; however, the student will then be required to defer their program of study until successful completion of the examination occurs.

 Students are considered registered for Phase One and Phase Two core courses on the 21st day before the start date for each course.
 Students can withdraw from courses in which they are pre-registered or registered subject to the following: